 It is important to check the size of the SQL Compliance Manager repository databases on the Collection Server before proceeding with an upgrade.
-There are four databases created by SQL Compliance Manager: SQLcompliance; SQLcompliance.Processing; SQLcompliance.<Instance; SQLcompliance.<Instance, Time_Partition.
-Each database should be under 20 GB to complete a successful upgrade.
+There are four databases created by SQL Compliance Manager: SQLcompliance; SQLcompliance.
+Processing; SQLcompliance.
 In order to avoid problems during the upgrade due to database size, IDERA recommends that you regularly archive the repository data to maintain the audit history.
 For more information about archiving, see Manage Audit Data.
 If archiving the data through SQL Compliance Manager is not an option at the time of the upgrade, it is recommended to back up the repository databases and delete unneeded records from the Events and EventSQL tables of the event databases.